VSD10/PROBLEMSOLVING/README.md

    - Finds the sum of three integers in an array that is closest to a target value
    - Uses sorting and two pointers technique
    - Time Complexity: O(n²)

+9. **Subarray Sum Equals Zero** (`SubArrayzero.java`)
+   - Checks if there exists a subarray with sum equal to zero
+   - Uses prefix sum technique with HashSet to detect zero-sum subarrays
+   - Time Complexity: O(n)

 ## Binary Search Problems
 1. **Binary Search** (`binarysearch.java`)